txl5858/Hitman-Mexico-Rules/README.md

 Setup and Run the script
 ------------------------
+As with any code you find online, use at your own risk and look/ask for help if you dont know what youre doing !!!

 1) Download/Save the folder 'Hitman GB Mexico Rules' from the this repository

 2) Open Windows Powershell as Administrator